bob123456678/TrainControl/Readme.md

 * Automate bulk tasks such as turning off all functions
 * Download locomotive, layout, and route information from the CS2/CS3
 * View S88 feedback
-* Progammatic layout control/automation via Java API (uses CAN protocol)
+* Progammatic layout control via Java API (uses CAN protocol)
+* Graph model for dynamic layout modeling and fully autonomous train operation

 **Requirements:**